A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Methodology

 \subsection{Overview of \methodname{}}

 Figure~\ref{fig:methodology} provides an overview of \methodname{}. \bcirc{1} Given a user query, the agent initializes an OG \emph{w/o} citations using internal knowledge, derives an initial set of search queries, and issues them to a search engine.
-Then the retrieved documents are processed into an evidence bank of citeable evidence units. \bcirc{2} Using this initial evidence, the agent updates the OG by refining the outline and attaching grounded citations (evidence IDs).
-In parallel, \bcirc{3} it extracts atomic knowledge units and relations from the evidence to construct an initial KG or update KG in later iterations. \bcirc{4} \methodname{} then performs a KG-driven gap discovery, explicitly identifying weakly supported or missing relations to form search chains for \emph{enrichment} and \emph{exploration}. \bcirc{5} These search chains, together with the OG’s structural context, are converted into the next-round search queries.
-The newly retrieved evidence is used to co-update both OG and KG, repeating the iteration until an early-termination criterion is met or a maximum number of rounds is reached. \bcirc{6} Finally, \methodname{} writes the report section by section following the finalized OG, retrieving only the evidence units referenced by each section’s citations from the evidence bank.
-Algorithmic details are given in Appendix~\ref{sec:appendix_algorithm}.
+Then the retrieved documents are processed into an evidence bank of citable evidence units. \bcirc{2} Using this initial evidence, the agent updates the OG by refining the outline and attaching grounded citations (evidence IDs).
+In parallel, \bcirc{3} it extracts atomic knowledge units and relations from the evidence to construct an initial KG or update KG in later iterations. \bcirc{4} \methodname{} then performs a KG-driven gap discovery, identifying weakly supported or missing relations to form search chains for \emph{enrichment} and \emph{exploration}. \bcirc{5} These search chains, together with the OG’s structural context, are converted into the next-round search queries.
+The newly retrieved evidence is used to co-update both OG and KG, repeating the iteration until an early-termination criterion is met or a maximum number of rounds is reached. \bcirc{6} \methodname{} writes the report section by section following the finalized OG, retrieving only the evidence units referenced by each section’s citations from the evidence bank.
+Algorithmic details are given in Appendix~\ref{sec:appendix_algorithm}, and Appendix~\ref{sec:case-study} provides a qualitative case trajectory illustrating the iterative workflow.
 Similar to the OEDR workflow in Section~\ref{sec:preliminary}, \bcirc{1} initializes the OG following traditional outline-centric methods.
 In the following sections, we detail the KG--OG co-evolving iterations (\bcirc{2}--\bcirc{5}) and the section-wise report finalization stage (\bcirc{6}).